MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-prompts.md

 ## Additional resources

-For a complete sample using some of these prompts, see the the Multi Turn Prompt Bot for [C#](https://aka.ms/cs-multi-prompts-sample) or [JavaScript](https://aka.ms/js-multi-prompts-sample).
+For a complete sample using some of these prompts, see the Multi Turn Prompt Bot for [C#](https://aka.ms/cs-multi-prompts-sample) or [JavaScript](https://aka.ms/js-multi-prompts-sample).

 ## Next steps